razerofficial/UE4ChromaSDK/README.md

 5. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectStatic(const EChromaSDKDeviceEnum&amp; device, const FLinearColor&amp; color)
     * Returns the FChromaSDKEffectResult after creating a `CHROMA_STATIC` effect given the device and color.
 This effect sets the lighting effect to a static color for a device.

-6. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom1D(const EChromaSDKDevice1DEnum&amp; device, const FChromaSDKColors&amp; colors)
+6. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom1D(const EChromaSDKDevice1DEnum&amp; device, const TArray&lt;FLinearColor&gt;&amp; colors)
     * Returns the FChromaSDKEffectResult after creating a `CHROMA_CUSTOM` effect given the device and one-dimensional color array.
 This effect sets the lighting effect with an array of colors for a device.

 7. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom2D(const EChromaSDKDevice2DEnum&amp; device, const TArray&lt;FChromaSDKColors&gt;&amp; colors)